Additive power operations in equivariant cohomology: Introduction

-In this case, the restriction of $\ul{R}$ to $G$ satisfies $\justdownwardarrow{\ul{R}}{G}{G \times \Sigma_m} = \ul{E}^0$, the induced $G$-Green functor satisfies $\justupwardarrow{\ul{R}}{G \times \Sigma_m}{G} = \ul{E}^0(B\Sigma_m)$ and, when $m=p$, the Mackey ideals called $\ul{J}$ in the proposition and theorem above agree.
+In this case, the restriction of $\ul{R}$ to $G$ satisfies $ \justdownwardarrow{\ul{R}}{G}{G \times \Sigma_m} = \ul{E}^0, $ the induced $G$-Green functor satisfies $\justupwardarrow{\ul{R}}{G \times \Sigma_m}{G} = \ul{E}^0(B\Sigma_m)$ and, when $m=p$, the Mackey ideals called $\ul{J}$ in the proposition and theorem above agree.

 Global equivariant homotopy theory furnishes us with further examples of $G \times \Sigma_m$-Green functors.
-If $E$ is a homotopy commutative ring global spectrum in the sense of \cite{global}, there is an associated $G \times \Sigma_m$-functor $\ul{R}$ given by
+Recall that a global spectrum in the sense of \cite{global} is a spectrum with simultaneous and compatible actions of all finite groups.
+If $E$ is a homotopy commutative ring global spectrum, then for a finite group $G$, there is an underlying homotopy commutative genuine $G$-spectrum $E_G$.
+Thus, fixing $m \geq 0$, there is an associated $G \times \Sigma_m$-Green functor $\ul{R}$ given by